-It seems likely that the loss of the benefits of economies of scale accounts for some of this.
+As to why this has occurred, the most likely explanation seems to be that we have lost the benefits of economies of scale.
 With more operators running stretches of the rail network the fragmentation has led to increased costs, making the railways more expensive to run.

-Question 2: Is this a comparative judgement?
+Step 2: Is this a comparative judgement?
 If so, compared to what?

-2.1 To other railways?
+2.1 to other railways?

+2.2 to other forms of transport?

+Alternatively this may be a comparative judgement.
 The writer might be arguing that British railways may be expensive, but not as expensive as other railways abroad, or not as expensive as other forms of transport, like cars or air travel.

 However, examine the figures on the internet and you will see that public rail networks in Europe produce far cheaper services.
 In 2007 the standard single from London to Newcastle was £112 for a distance of 288 miles.
 In contrast, a return between Barcelona and Madrid, a journey of 387 miles, cost just £52.
 Similarly, a return between Rome and Milan, a distance of 392 miles, cost just £41.56.
 So it can hardly be claimed that the British privatised railway system is cheaper, in terms of ticket prices, than other European networks that are publicly run.
 Of course, what we don't know is the level of support these get from taxpayers, but given the considerable economies of scale involved in European rail networks, it is a reasonable guess that costs per mile will be much lower.